patricklam/plam.new-webpage/content/top/nz-places.md

 * [Te Anau Bird Sanctuary](https://gallery.patricklam.ca/index.php?/category/1319): Antipodes kakariki, takahē, morepork.
 * [Ulva Island](https://www.doc.govt.nz/parks-and-recreation/places-to-go/southland/places/stewart-island-rakiura/ulva-island-te-wharawhara/) (August 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1273)): saw a kakariki and other birds just pecking away at the ground.

-The Invercargill aviary also has the Antipodes (unicolor) kakariki as well as Zac the sulphur-crested cockatoo ("I'm a pretty bird").
+The Invercargill aviary also has the Antipodes (unicolor) kakariki (as does the Te Anau sanctuary) as well as Zac the sulphur-crested cockatoo ("I'm a pretty bird").
 Most of these sanctuaries have a predator-proof fence.

 ## Crags